 While stating that Louis Malle was never part of the French Nouvelle Vague with its wilful experimentalism, shucking of narrative convention and flagrant surrealism, Black Moon could be said to be his one his dabble in the genre.
-(To this extent, he has even recruited Joyce Buñuel, daughter-in-law of the legendary surrealist filmmaker Luis Buñuel as his collaborator on script).
-Malle had decided he wanted to make a film that used the location of his home in the Dordogne valley in Quercy.
+(To this extent, he has even recruited Joyce Buñuel, daughter-in-law of the legendary surrealist filmmaker Luis Buñuel and later a director in her own right as his collaborator on script).
+Malle had decided he wanted to make a film that used his home in the Dordogne valley in Quercy as location.
 He had also wanted to work again with Therese Giehse who had challenged him to make a film in which characters did not speak.
-Malle came up with the idea for the film after having a dream of Giehse lying in his own bed.
+Malle came up with the idea for the film after having a dream of Giehse lying in his bed.
 Much of the film was improvised and created without a clear script.
-The resulting film was released to very mixed critical reception.
+The resulting film was released to a very mixed critical reception.

 The film is largely a picaresque of strange events where Cathryn Harrison plays a part not unakin to Alice in Wonderland (1865).
 She wanders through the countryside and grounds of the house where she encounters such oddities as an elusive unicorn (which is eccentrically not played by a white horse as you might expect but a stubby Shetland pony) and singing flowers.
 Therese Giehse sits in bed having strange one-sided conversations into a ham radio set and talking in squeaky nonsense speech to a rat that also talks back to her.
 At one point, she appears to die but is alive again a few scenes later.
 There is a bizarre comic scene where alarm clocks keep going off in the bedroom and Cathryn Harrison is driven so crazy by them that she throws them out the window, only for another to keep going off.
 Nude children are constantly seen chasing pigs through the grounds.
 Cathryn Harrison seems to hear the thoughts of Joe Dallesandro and has a one-sided conversation with him where she answers what he is thinking at her.
 Therese Giehse appears to have the mental ability to slam the door of her room shut and later humiliates Cathryn Harrison by repeatedly causing her knickers to fall down, while she sits in bed cackling uproariously and taking Polaroids of Cathryns embarrassment.
 There is the bizarreness of the scene where Alexandra Stewart comes into the bedroom and undoes her top so as to breastfeed her mother Therese Giehse, while Cathryn Harrison also inherits this role and does the same at the end.
 Exactly what all of this means is entirely baffling.